syntax42/kbh-billeder/deployment/README.md

 ## Updating the deployment

-Make changes to the deployment/deployment.yaml or another .yaml file in the directory and use `kubectl update -f deployment/deployment.yaml` to push the update to the Google cloud infrastructure.
+Make changes to the deployment/deployment.yaml or another .yaml file in the directory and use `kubectl replace -f deployment/deployment.yaml` to push the update to the Google cloud infrastructure.